cjhnbls/pipelinedb-doc-cn/builtin.rst

 **fss_increment_weighted ( fss, expression, weight )**

-	Increments the frequency of the given expression and weight within the given FSS and returns the resulting FSS.
+	Increments the frequency of the given expression by the specified weight within the given FSS and returns the resulting FSS.

 **fss_topk ( fss )**